 Finally, remember that the liability coverage we discussed here doesn't apply to your own injuries or vehicle damage after a car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.
 For example, personal injury protection (PIP) or MedPay coverage can be used to pay your car accident medical bills, and collision coverage can pay for repairs to (or replacement of) your damaged vehicle after a car accident.

-If you violate Alabama's Mandatory Liability Insurance law, you could face a fine of at least $500 for a first offense.
+If you violate Alabama's Mandatory Liability Insurance law, you could face a fine of up to $500 for a first offense.
 A second (and subsequent) violation can result in a $1,000 fine and/or the suspension of your driver's license for six months.
 Note that these penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.